 While the patent doesn't specifically mention the iPhone (they never do), the images clearly show a Smart Connector and corresponding dock on the bottom of a smartphone.

-In line with the patent and current rumors, it has already been reported that Apple is working on an "Internet Recovery" function.
-If the port is omitted, it must still be possible to restore the iPhone.
-This would then be done over the Internet.
-On the whole, it seems that Apple is interested in such a device.
-But when it will actually be presented remains to be seen.
+In keeping with the patent and current rumors, it has already been reported that Apple is working on an "Internet Recovery" feature.
+If the port is eliminated, iPhone recovery should still be possible.
+This would then be done over the internet.
+Overall, it seems that Apple is interested in such a device.
+However, when it will actually be unveiled remains to be seen.
 (Photo by Eremin / Bigstockphoto)